-There is nothing better than a good rack of pork spareribs: juicy, tender, and meaty.
-The only thing better than that is to cover those ribs with a homemade teriyaki glaze.
+What can be better than a rack of pork spareribs: juicy, tender, and meaty?
+Teriyaki BBQ Pork Spareribs!
+This is when you cover those ribs with a homemade teriyaki glaze that will make you lick your fingers!

 Life tastes better when you grill

-The truth is we don’t get tired of finger-licking pork ribs, that I bought conveniently packed by Smithfield.
+We don’t get tired of finger-licking pork ribs I bought conveniently packed by Smithfield.

 Labor Day is around the corner, but summer is in full swing, and in Miami, that means lots of rain.
 So I decided to cook my ribs in the oven and finish them on a charcoal grill.
 Because you know: life tastes better when you grill stuff…